 The Committee will meet a minimum of four (4) times each year, prior to Board face-to-face meetings, such that the objectives of the Committee can be met.

-Meetings will take place by teleconference or Skype/Zoom.
-As a minimum, one face-to-face meeting per annum is permitted provided that expenditure is within the budget.
+Meetings will take place by videoconferencing.
+As a minimum, one face-to-face meeting per annum may be permitted provided tbudget has been provided.
 Where possible, the Committee shall endeavour to align a face-to-face meeting with the ARMS annual conference or other event.

 Committee members will attend at least 75% of scheduled meetings and not miss more than two consecutive meetings without an apology.
-If a Committee member is unable to commit to this level of participation they will stand down as soon as this is known or at the discretion of the Convenor.
+If a committee member is unable to commit to this level of participation, they will stand down as soon as this is known or at the discretion of the Convenor.

 Proxy delegations are not permitted.

 A meeting quorum shall be half of the Committee membership including the Convenor plus one other member who is not an ex-officio member.
-When a quorum is not present no resolution may be made, however members present may discuss matters and make recommendations which will then be reported to, and ratified by, the next meeting when the quorum is in attendance.
+When a quorum is not present no resolution may be made, however members may make decisions out-of-session electronically and the decisions may then be noted formally and recorded in the minutes of the meeting of the next scheduled meeting.

 Decisions should be based on a thorough, fair and inclusive process of discussion and deliberation by members present at the meeting.
 Where consensus cannot be reached, the Committee should proceed to a majority decision of full members present.